Furnace Repair & Installation

 There are several electrical components including the ignition, pilot, and thermocouple, that can cause problems.
 Ultimately, these can be a fairly simple furnace repair when performed by an expert.

 A faulty thermostat can also lead to problems with the fan or comfort levels.
-Many homeowners may assume their furnace is faulty when in reality, it’s just a thermostat issue.
+Many New Albany, IN homeowners may assume their furnace is faulty when in reality, it’s just a thermostat issue.

 Cycling between the “On” and “Off” modes may indicate a clogged filter, improper airflow, or a bad thermostat setting.
 All of these furnace repair problems can be fixed quickly by an HVAC professional.

-Blowers that are continuously running might be an indication of a problem with the limit switch, which can be replaced by a professional.
+Blowers that are continuously running might be an indication of a problem with the limit switch, which can be replaced by a New Albany, IN professional.

 Your heating system should be relatively quiet.
 An obvious sound of rumbling, squeaking, and rattles aren’t normal and may indicate a mechanical problem that should be looked into.

 Many of these common furnace repair issues can be prevented with regular and ongoing maintenance of your system.
 Annual furnace maintenance and inspections can prevent unexpected problems and breakdowns and help your system run more efficiently.

 new heating system installation

 If your furnace repair costs more than half of the cost of a new unit, it’s worth investing in a new HVAC system.
 Installing a new furnace in your New Albany, IN home is not a DIY project.
 Even the most experienced handyman should consult a professional contractor for installing any type of furnace.
 The main reason for this is the hazards involved in HVAC installation.
 There are four main hazards that require professional care for new heating system installation: